karimsammouri/karimsammouri/README.md

   - Displays navigation directions given two locations from the user.
 Navigation history is saved and can be retrieved by date.
   - Built using HTML, Javascript, PHP, CSS, the MapQuest API for navigation data, and AWS EC2 for temporary hosting and storage.
   - Makes use of phpLiteAdmin (web-based SQLite), JQuery, AJAX, JSON, and Bootstrap.
-  - Final project submission for Miami University's CSE 383: Web Application Programming.
+  - Final project submission for Miami University's CSE 383: Web Application Programming during the Fall 2021 semester.
   - Project requirements emphasize a multi-page/multi-tab web client with a focus on responsive design.
 </details>
 <details>